pytask-dev/pytask/docs/source/tutorials/how_to_define_dependencies_products.rst

 Nested dependencies and products
 --------------------------------

-Dependencies and products are also allowed to be nested containers consisting of tuples, lists, and dictionaries.
+Dependencies and products are allowed to be nested containers consisting of tuples, lists, and dictionaries.
 In situations where you want more structure and are otherwise forced to flatten your inputs, this can be beneficial.

 Here is an example with a task which fits some model on data.
-It depends on some model files which are not actively used, but make sure the task is rerun when the model is changed.
-And, it depends on data which is actively used.
+It depends on a module containing the code for the model which is not actively used, but ensures that the task is rerun when the model is changed.
+And, it depends on data.

 .. code-block:: python